Janata Bank

-Janata Bank (জনতা ব্যাংক পিএলসি) is a Bangladeshi state-owned commercial bank of established in 1972.
+Janata Bank (জনতা ব্যাংক পিএলসি) is a Bangladeshi state-owned commercial bank established in 1972.
 Its headquarters is situated at Motijheel in Dhaka, the capital city of Bangladesh.

 As of 2017, it was the second largest commercial bank in Bangladesh and had 925 branches throughout the country, it also had 4 overseas branches in the United Arab Emirates.

 History

 Following the independence of Bangladesh from Pakistan at the Bangladesh Liberation War of 1971, Janata Bank PLC was formed combining the then United Bank Limited and Union Bank Limited under the Bank Nationalization Ordinance of 1972 (President's Order 26).

 In March 2004, managing director of the bank, Murshid Kuli Khan, visited Greece to study the feasibility of remittance from the country.

 The management of Janata Bank was changed under the Enterprise Growth and Bank Modernization Project' (EGBMP) which has been taken in 2004–05 in order to reform the nationalized commercial banks.
 Janata Bank became a public limited companies on 15 November 2007 led by chairman Sohel Ahmed Chowdhury.

 After Awami League came to power in 2008, they provided 145.05 billion taka in recapitalization funds to state banks including Janata Bank.
 In January 2008, SM Aminur Rahman, was appointed managing director of Janata Bank.
 Fahmida Khatun was appointed a director of the bank in August.

 In 2012, Janata Bank recalled their CEO of operations in the United Arab Emirates, Shafiqul Islam, following the embezzlement of US$1.3 million.
 The Anti Corruption Commission questioned seven officials of the bank over the Hallmark-Sonali Bank Loan Scam.
 Bismillah Group had embezzled 12 billion taka from Janata Bank and four others.

 In December 2017, Md Abdus Salam Azad was promoted to managing director of Janata Bank from deputy managing director.

 Janata Bank provided loans worth 55.04 billion taka loan to AnonTex Group, led by chairperson Md Younus Badal, from 2007 to 2015 which defaulted.
 The loans were more than 25 percent of the capital base of Janata Bank in violation of banking rules.
 The loans were provided from the Janata Bhaban corporate branch under manager Md Abdus Salam Azad, who would later become the managing director of the bank.
 The loans were approved by the board of directors led by chairperson Abul Barkat and managing director SM Aminur Rahman.
 Shaikh Md Wahid-Uz-Zaman, who was the chairman from December 2014 to 2017, blamed the board of directors and management of the bank for the loans to AnonTex Group.
 AnonTex Group restructured their loan with a 1-2 percent payment rather than the customary 10-15 percent payment needed for restructuring.
 Bangladesh Bank had provided Janata Bank permission ignore overexposure rules for providing loans to Galaxy Sweaters and Yarn Dyeing, a subsidiary of AnonTex Group.